akshaymahajans/Discovery-Hiring-Analyst-2016/README.md

 You must create a **reproducible report**\* answering the following questions:

-1. What is our daily overall clickthrough rate?
-How does it vary between the groups?
+1. What is our daily overall open rate?
+How does it vary between app verticals?
-2. Which results do people tend to try first?
+2. Which verticals do personas engage (click licks) for most?
 How does it change day-to-day?
-3. What is our daily overall zero results rate?
-How does it vary between the groups?
+3. What is the average campaign click to install rate?
+How does it vary day-by-day?
+By vertical?
-4. Let *session length* be approximately the time between the first event and the last event in a session.
-Choose a variable from the dataset and describe its relationship to session length.
+4. Let *persona duration* be approximately the time between the first event (click or open) for a persona and the last event for a persona.
+Choose a variable from the dataset and describe its relationship to persona duration.
 Visualize the relationship.
 5. Summarize your findings in an *executive summary*.

 \* Given dependencies and other instructions, we should be able to re-run your source code with the dataset in the same directory and obtain the same results and figures.
 Popular formats for this include RMarkdown and Jupyter Notebook (formerly IPython).